jaeyk/aapi_pandemic_race/README.md

 # Replication code for Race in a Pandemic:
-Asian American Perceptions of Discrimination and Political Preferences in the 2020 Election
+Asian American Perceptions of Discrimination and Political Mobilization in the 2020 Election

-* Author: Jae Yeon Kim
+* Author: Vivien Leung, Jae Yeon Kim, Natalie Masuoka
 * Last updated: May 18, 2023

 ## Replication code